bcatoto/bsf/README.md

 ```

 ## Acknowledgements
-Many thanks to Sunny Kumar of Black Sheep Foods for his continued support and guidance.
+Many thanks to Sunny Kumar, Lauren Whatley, and the rest of the Black Sheep Foods team for their support and guidance.

 This project was inspired by the work of Tshitoyan et al. in [Unsupervised word embeddings capture latent knowledge from materials science literature](https://github.com/materialsintelligence/mat2vec).
 We utilized their processor `process.py` on the paper abstracts to improve the classifier's accuracy.
 Our preprocessing pipeline was also designed based on their suggestions.